-Peter Hsieh is a writer and Director from San Jose, California most known for his staged plays.
-He started writing plays in his senior year at the University of California, Irvine, writing and directing his first two plays which premiered at student produced festivals on campus.
-Since graduating, he has written over 30 staged-plays, had performances in theaters across the country, and was one of the most produced emerging playwrights in the Bay Area for the 2012-2013 and 2013-2014 seasons.
+Peter Hsieh is a Taiwanese-American writer and director most known for his feature film Drive All Night (2021) and various staged plays.
+Since 2009, he has written 3 feature length screenplays, wrote and directed a feature film, and was one of the most produced emerging playwrights in the Bay Area for the 2012-2013 and 2013-2014 seasons.

 He has collaborated with theater companies, schools, and festivals across the country, including Hollywood Fringe, NOLA Fringe, San Jose Rep’s Emerging Artist Lab, City Lights Theater Company, Asian American Theatre Company, Piney Fork, Revolution Theater, Drowning in Blue, San Francisco Olympians Festival, San Francisco Theater Pub, Gi60, Detroit Fringe Festival, AbbieFest, Fine Arts Association of Ohio, Stage Left, Gi60, New York University, Brooklyn College, University of California Irvine and more.